Which Pro Screenwriting Software To Choose

 The main selling point in a direct head-to-head competition seems to be the stability of FadeIn’s core program.
 Unlike my main issue with FinalDraft, which is the PC version’s tendency to crash (like, a lot), FadeIn offers an affordable (free*) alternative with equivalent features to rival the ten-ton juggernaut of screenwriting apps.

-One of the company’s main marketing points is all the popular and well-known screenwriters who use FadeIn – like Knives Out writer and director Rian Johnson and Chernobyl writer Craig Mazin, who co-hosts the popular screenwriting podcast Script Notes.
+One of the company’s main marketing points is the number of popular and well-known screenwriters who use FadeIn, like Knives Out writer and director Rian Johnson and Chernobyl writer Craig Mazin, who co-hosts the popular screenwriting podcast Script Notes.

 So, what are some benefits of FadeIn?